yod527/docker-hadoop/README.md

 * `install-docker.sh` script to automate `docker` and `docker-compose` installation
 * `restart-policy` configured to `always`, to autostart cluster after machine reboots
-* all data mappaed to docker-vloumes
+* all data mapped to docker-volumes.

 # Get started